intrinsical/sto-aso/README.md

  * Europa Heavy Battlecruiser (T6)
  * Fleet Heavy Battlecruiser (T6)
  * Walker Prototype Light Exploration Cruiser

+**<span style="font-size:larger;">[Click here to submit admiralty ship information](https://github.com/intrinsical/sto-aso/issues/new?template=submit-admiralty-ship-information.md&labels=ship+info&title=New+admiralty+ship)</span>**

+## Help : Add support for tracking ship maintenance

+Currently when a ship is "Deployed" on an Admiralty assignment, the ship is removed from the [Admiral's](https://github.com/intrinsical/sto-aso/blob/master/src/com/kor/admiralty/beans/Admiral.java) list of "active" ships and put into the list of "maintainence" ships.
+The user has to manually move ships out of the maintenance list and back ito the active list.

+It would be nice if ASO can track when each ship is ready to be deployed again, and automatically move the ship out of the maintenance list at the right time.

 You may have noticed sections of the [Admiral](https://github.com/intrinsical/sto-aso/blob/master/src/com/kor/admiralty/beans/Admiral.java) class has been commented out.
 Those commented sections contain my incomplete attempt at tracking maintenance times.